Ikaite: Stability

 Synthetic ikaite was discovered in the nineteenth century in a study by Pelouze.
 Ikaite is only thermodynamically stable at moderate pressures, so when found near the Earth's surface is always metastable.
 Nevertheless, as it appears to be at least moderately common in nature, it is clear that the conditions for metastable nucleation and growth cannot be too restrictive.
 Cold water is certainly required for formation, and nucleation inhibitors like phosphate ions for the growth of anhydrous calcium carbonate phases, such as calcite, aragonite, and vaterite probably aid its formation and preservation.
-It is thought that perhaps the structure of calcium carbonate in a concentrated aqueous solution also consists of an ion pair, and that this is why ikaite readily nucleates at low temperatures, outside of its thermodynamic stability range.
+It is thought that perhaps the structure of calcium carbonate in a concentrated aqueous solution also consists of an ion pair, and this is why ikaite readily nucleates at low temperatures outside of its thermodynamic stability range.
 When removed from its natural cold water environment, ikaite rapidly disintegrates into monohydrocalcite or anhydrous calcium carbonate phases and water, earning the nickname of the melting mineral.